epicentre-msf/covid19-episitrep-overall/analysis_methods.md

 It is estimated in number of days (or fraction of day); the less the number of days, the higher the increase rate of the number of cases or deaths.

-The doubling time was estimated as follows.
+Over the course of the epidemic we changed the the type of data used for the estimation.

-## Until week 32-2020 (week ending on 9 August 2020)
+### Until week 32-2020 (week ending on 9 August 2020)

 We first calculated the cumulative number of cases (or deaths) for each country.
 We then selected the last 12 days of the time-series of each country and modelled the slope of the natural logarithm of the cumulative cases (or cumulative deaths) using a linear regression.